 About this course

-Develop specialist knowledge and practical skills on this research-focused master’s degree in advanced biological sciences.
+Develop specialist knowledge and practical skills on this MRes Advanced Biological Sciences degree.
 You’ll build in-depth understanding of your chosen specialism as you conduct a piece of original research, supported by the University of Southampton’s expert academics.
 This degree is great preparation for future PhD research, or for a career in a wide range of industries.

-This flexible Advanced Biological Sciences MRes course allows you to focus on a particular research interest.
+Our flexible, research-focused MRes biological sciences course lets you focus on a particular research interest.
 You can choose to specialise in one of the following:

 - biodiversity, ecology and ecosystem services